Protect yourself and others from COVID-19

 On 12 March the Latvian Crisis Management Council decided to suspend in-person teaching at all educational institutions.

-We ask that all RSU students and staff read the recommendations below for how to limit the possible spread of COVID-19 at Rīga Stradiņš University (RSU)!
-(23.03.2020)
+We ask that all students and staff of Rīga Stradiņš University (RSU) carefully read the updated recommendations on how to limit the spread of the coronavirus at RSU (11.05.2020).

 About the disease